Shaktilamba/Well-Building-Project-Images2Movies/README.md

 (1) Anaconda: This is an immensely useful platform from which you can download the correct version of many languages with their respective packages.
 Anaconda also allows you to create specific environments for specific projects.
 You can manage packages and environments outside of Anaconda should you wish.
 (2) Python 3.7.
 This can be installed through Anaconda.
 (3) An IDE (Integrated development environment).
 This is the software which allows you to easily interact with the code.
 I would recommend JupyterLab, for which I have included many ```.ipynb``` files.
 JupyterLab can be installed through Anaconda.
 (4) The packages required to create the correct environment.
-The package list will be stored [here](XXX).
+The package list will be stored [here - see environment.yml, package-list.txt and requirements.txt](https://github.com/SamHSoftware/Well-Building-Project-Images2Movies).

 ## The code expects your data to be organised in the following way:
 - This code expects there to be a single 'parent' folder (a.k.a. directories), which contains all the folders for individual villages.
 In my case, the parent directory was the (D:) drive, representing the hard-drive I was using.